A Digital Signature Scheme for Long-Term Security: Conclusion

 \section{Conclusion}

 In this paper we defined a signature system based on two difficult arithmetic problems.
 In the framework chosen, these problems have similar resistance to known attacks.
 We explained how to implement in practice all the basic functions we need for the establishment and operation of this system.
 This strategy has an interest in any application that includes a signature to be valid for long.
 Indeed, it is hoped that if any of the underlying problems is broken, the other will still be valid.
 In this case, the signature should be regenerated with a new system, without the chain of valid signatures being broken.
+Finally, the signature length of our scheme is smaller than that of the schemes based on integer factorization and integer discrete logarithm problems, and its performance is competitive to that of these schemes.